I am especially interested in the behavioural ecology (chemical communication) of mammals and my research focus on two species:

 - Rosell, F. & Naveen, N. 2017.
 Beveren Bjørk.
 Gyldendal Barn & Ungdom.
 48 sider.

 - Rosell, F. 2014.
 En nese for alt.
 Hunden- Menneskets nyttigste venn.
 Gyldendal Norsk Forlag.
 310 sider.

 - Rosell, F. & Pedersen, K.V.
 1999.
 Bever.
 Landbruksforlaget.
 272 sider.

 · 3 international books and 4 translations:

-- Rosell, F. and Campbell-Palmer, F. 2020.
-Beavers: ecology, behaviour, and conservation.
+- Rosell, F. and Campbell-Palmer, R. 2021.
+Beavers: ecology, behaviour, conservation and management.
 Oxford University Press.
 Will be submitted April 1.

 - Rosell, F. 2018.
 Un Olfato para todo.
 Los perros, los amigos mas utiles del hombre.
 Paidotribo